Is it Possible to Get a Salvage Title Removed?

-This is also referred to as clearing the salvage title.
+This is also referred to as clearing the salvage title or getting a salvage title removed.
 Many states will need that all future titles for the vehicle indicate that it has a salvage history.
 Depending on the state, this may be indicated by previous salvage or past damage.

 Every state stamp rebuilt salvage on the title document.